-The Amsterdam area is lined with beautiful stretches of coastline, making for some fantastic day trips at any time of year.
+Lined with beautiful stretches of coastline, Amsterdam beach makes for a fantastic day trip from Amsterdam at any time of year.
 There are a great selection of beaches within half an hour of Amsterdam, each with its own distinctive style and landscape.
 Whether you're looking for white-knuckle watersports, sunbathing and swimming, vibrant beach bars or unspoilt nature, you'll find it all at Amsterdam's beaches.

 Zandvoort aan Zee